thgreasi/growraf/README.md

     As long as exCanvas is provided it should work.

-    **BUT** instead of delivering a choppy animation, I strongly suggest you to disable animations for those browsers by checking if window.G_vmlCanvasManager is defined and set the series.grow.active property to false.
+    **BUT** instead of delivering a choppy animation, I strongly suggest you to disable animations for those browsers by checking if window.G_vmlCanvasManager is defined and setting the series.grow.active property to false.